makrai/notes/wang1911-bert-lex-sem.md

 # 2 Related Work

-## Static Word Embeddings.
+## Static Word Embeddings

 * Skip-gram (SG) and continuous-bag-of-words (CBOW) are two models based on distributed word-context pair information (Mikolov+ 2013a).
-The former predicts the context words for a center word, while the latter predicts a center word using its context words.
+The former predicts the context words for a center word, while the latter predicts a center word using its context words
-* Ling+ (2015) claims that not all the context are equal and considered word order in the skip-gram model.
+* Ling+ (2015) claims that not all the context are equal and considered word order in the skip-gram model
-* Hall+ (2014) and Levy and Goldberg (2014a) further inject syntactic informa- tion by building word embeddings from the dependency parse trees over texts.
+* Hall+ (2014) and Levy and Goldberg (2014a) further inject syntactic informa- tion by building word embeddings from the dependency parse trees over texts
-* GloVe (Pennington+ 2014) learns word embeddings by factorizing global word co-occurrence statistics.
+* GloVe (Pennington+ 2014) learns word embeddings by factorizing global word co-occurrence statistics
 * sense embedding (Chen+ 2014; Li and Jurafsky, 2015; Jauhar+ 2015).
 However,
-  * Sujay Kumar Jauhar, Chris Dyer, and Eduard Hovy.
+  * Sujay Kumar Jauhar, Chris Dyer, and Eduard Hovy NAACL 2015
-    NAACL 2015.
-    Ontologically grounded multi-sense representation learning for semantic vector space models.
+    Ontologically grounded multi-sense representation learning for semantic vector space models

 ## Dynamic Word Embeddings.
 Contextualized word representations have been shown

-* useful for NLP tasks (Choi+ 2018; Xu+ 2019; Lin+ 2019).
+* useful for NLP tasks (Choi+ 2018; Xu+ 2019; Lin+ 2019)
 * ELMo (Peters+ 2018) provides deep word representations generated from LSTM based language modeling,
 * GPT (Radford+ 2018, 2019) improves language model pretraining based on Transformer (Vaswani+ 2017),
 * BERT (Devlin+ 2019) investigates selfattention-network for deep bidirectional representations,
-* XLNet (Yang+ 2019) takes a generalized autoregressive pretraining model based on Transformer-XL (Dai+ 2019).
+* XLNet (Yang+ 2019) takes a generalized autoregressive pretraining model based on Transformer-XL (Dai+ 2019)
 * not model word co-occurrences directly, which has been shown important for distributed word embeddings.
 By integrating dynamic embeddings into the training of static embeddings, we

-## Dynamically Calculating Context Vectors for Word Embeddings.
+## Dynamically Calculating Context Vectors for Word Embeddings

-* SynGCN (Vashishth+ 2019) use graph convolution network (GCN) to integrate syntactic context for learning context embeddings.
+* SynGCN (Vashishth+ 2019) use graph convolution network (GCN) to integrate syntactic context for learning context embeddings

 # 5 Experiments

 ## 5.4 Results

-* btw, can be that the syntax-based embedding encodes functional similarity rather than topical similarity (Komninos and Manandhar, 2016), which is
+* btw, can be that the syntax-based embedding encodes functional similarity rather than topical similarity (Komninos and Manandhar, 2016)
   * more suitable for the relation similarity tasks, including relation classes
     * “part-whole” (e.g., `<car, engine>` is more similar to `<hand, finger>` than `<bottle, water>`) and
-    * “cause-purpose” (e.g., `<anesthetic, numbness>` is more similar to `<joke, laughter>` than `<smile, friendship>`).
+    * “cause-purpose” (e.g., `<anesthetic, numbness>` is more similar to `<joke, laughter>` than `<smile, friendship>`)
-* dynamic embedding models: the static token embeddings (e.g., BERT token ) and the average of output representations (e.g., BERT avg ) perform relatively close on word similarity tasks, giving
+* dynamic embedding models: the static token embeddings (e.g., BERT token ) and the average of output representations (e.g., BERT avg ) perform relatively close on word similarity
   * comparable results on some datasets such as WS353S and RW, and
-  * better than traditional models on the SimLex-999 and SemEval-2012 datasets.
+  * better than traditional models on the SimLex-999 and SemEval-2012 datasets
-  * underperform static baselines on datasets such as WS353, WS353R and MEN.
-Our
+  * underperform static baselines on datasets such as WS353, WS353R and MEN

 # 6 Analysis

-Below we investigate the main reason behind the effectiveness of our method.
+Below we investigate the main reason behind the effectiveness of our method

-## Fine-grained Result.
-Table 2 shows the
+## Fine-grained Result

-* word similarity results of some representative word pairs
+* word similarity results of some representative word pairs.
+Table 2
   * BERT token does not capture the relatedness of `<dividend, payment>` and `<murder, manslaughter>` due to lack of consideration of context
     * discrepancy between human judgement and model scoring